What Does A Bee See? thumbnail image

 Bees that can navigate at night have the same seeing apparatus as their diurnal cousins, although slightly evolved.
 They also have five eyes, but the ocelli of these bees are larger in proportion to their bodies.
 These bee species are called crepuscular, meaning they can see with the little light available at night.

 Navigating through light is not the only way bees can see the world around them.
+They can also navigate through the following:

 Bees Can Detect Electromagnetic Fields

-In addition to some unique mechanisms in honey bees’ eyes, they also detect electromagnetic fields, which they also use to locate adequate food sources.
+In addition to some unique mechanisms in honey bees’ eyes, they also detect electromagnetic fields, which they use to locate adequate food sources.

 Bees Communicate via Pheromones